-Directions: Using the digits 0 to 9, at most one time each, fill in the boxes to make a true statement with the greatest possible total.
+Directions: Using the digits 0 to 9, at most one time each, place a digit in each box to make the greatest possible total.

 Hint